Constipation Symptoms: Signs & Possible Related Conditions

 - Try to eliminate as much stress from your life as possible.

 - If you feel the urge to have a bowel movement, don’t fight it.
+Respond promptly to your bowel's natural pattern and avoid delaying the urge to go.

 - Continue to follow the above tips even when out of your regular routine, such as when you are on vacation.